hayattgd/ClickClicker/README.md

 # ClickClicker
-Take a Code here for make page.
+i take a pages here.

 so this is javascript web game.